Slad3/fitl/README.md

-# Filter Table Language (FiTL, like Fiddle)
+# FiTL (Filter Table (query) Language)

-## Main Point
+### Pronounced like "Fiddle"

 A simple easy to learn and remember language used to filter down a table of data within a simple string.
-Easy to implement, easy to write, but also easy to detail.
+Easy to implement, easy to write, but also easy to specify and detail.

 ## How does it differ from SQL?
+- Designed specifically to write quickly in the moment
+- Filters single tables only (no joining tables or referencing other tables)
 - Super easy for non-programmer people to learn, though deep enough to master and create complex and detailed queries
-- Filters single tables only (no joining tables or referencing other tables)
 - Easy to quickly write within a text box, even on mobile (looking at you regex)

 ## Real World Examples of Where This Would Be Implemented